j-phey/T1A2_Portfolio/README.md

 It features unordered lists/bullet points for readability and indentation for sub-bullets, which I had to manually push out.
 Also, I added the company’s logos next to the work experience to add a simple, but effective, visual element for users to quickly recognise my previous employers.

-At the bottom is a button that links out to my full resume.
-The button features a change of colour on hover, as well as an active change when clicked or tapped on for a true button effect.
+At the bottom is a button that links out to my full resume - '`Click for my full resume`' The button features a change of colour on hover, as well as an active change when clicked or tapped on for a true button effect.

 #### About Me page